rgeraldes24/solc/docs/security-considerations.rst

 External function calls can fail at any time because they exceed the maximum call stack size limit of 1024.
-In such situations, Solidity throws an exception.
+In such situations, Hyperion throws an exception.
 Malicious actors might be able to force the call stack to a high value before they interact with your contract.
 Note that, since `Tangerine Whistle <https://eips.ethereum.org/EIPS/eip-608>`_ hardfork,